Mediastinitis

 Acute mediastinitis is usually caused by bacteria and is most often due to perforation of the esophagus.
 As the infection can progress rapidly, this is considered a serious condition.

 Chronic sclerosing (or fibrosing) mediastinitis, while potentially serious, is caused by a long-standing inflammation of the mediastinum, leading to growth of acellular collagen and fibrous tissue within the chest and around the central vessels and airways.
 It has a different cause, treatment, and prognosis than acute infectious mediastinitis.

 Space infections: Pretracheal space – lies anterior to trachea.
 Pretracheal space infection leads to mediastinitis.
 Here, the fascia fuses with the pericardium and the parietal pleura, which explains the occurrence of empyema and pericardial effusion in mediastinitis.
 However, infectious of other spaces can also lead to mediastinitis.

 Symptoms

 Acute

-Acute mediastinitis is an infectious process and can cause fever, chills, tachycardia.
+Acute mediastinitis is an infectious process and can cause fever, chills, and tachycardia.
 Pain can occur with mediastinitis but the location of the pain depends on which part of the mediastinum is involved.
 When the upper mediastinum is involved, the pain is typically retro-sternal pain.
 When the lower mediastinum is involved, pain can be located between in the scapulae and radiate around to the chest.